jim-barber-he/go/ssm/README.md

   ssm put [flags] ENVIRONMENT PARAMETER --file FILE

 Flags:
-  -f, --file string     Get the value from the file contents -h, --help            help for put
+      --allowed-pattern string   A regular expression used to validate the parameter value --data-type string         The data type for a String parameter --description string       Information  about the parameter that you want to add -f, --file string              Get the value from the file contents -h, --help                     help for put
-      --key-id string   The ID of the KMS key to encrypt SecureStrings (default "alias/parameter_store_key") --secure          Store the value as a SecureString -v, --verbose         Show the value set for the parameter
+      --key-id string            The ID of the KMS key to encrypt SecureStrings (default "alias/parameter_store_key") --policies string          One or more policies to apply to a parameter in JSON array format --secure                   Store the value as a SecureString --tier string              The parameter tier to use: Standard, Advanced, or Intelligent-Tiering -v, --verbose                  Show the value set for the parameter

 Global Flags:
       --profile string   AWS profile to use